Uzi (Pinky Ring)

-"Uzi (Pinky Ring)" is a song from rap group Wu-Tang Clan from their fourth album Iron Flag.
-It was released as the album's first single, with an accompanying music video directed by RZA.
+"Uzi (Pinky Ring)" is a song from Iron Flag, the fourth album by rap group Wu-Tang Clan.
+It was released as the album's first single, produced by GZA with an accompanying music video directed by RZA.

-The song contains samples of “Sesame Street” by Clarence Reid and was listed as the 322nd best song of the 2000s by Pitchfork.
+The song contains samples of “Parade Strut (Instrumental)” by J.J.
+Johnson from the Willie Dynamite soundtrack and was listed as the 322nd best song of the 2000s by Pitchfork.